kaiserbergin/NBomber.Website/src/docs/docs/json-config.md

 - [Load Test Configuration](#load-test-configuration) - it allows you to set or override settings related to your load test: [TestNameSettings](#test-name-settings), [TargetScenarioSettings](#target-scenario-settings), [ScenariosSettings](#scenarios-settings), [ClietFactorySettings](#client-factory-settings), [ReportingSettings](#reporting-settings).
 Also you can inject user-defined [CustomSettings](#custom-settings) (represented as JSON object) into your test.

-- [Infrastructure Configuration](#infrastructure-configuration) - it allows you to set or ovverride settings related to infrastracture: plugins and reporting sinks.
+- [Infrastructure Configuration](#infrastructure-configuration) - it allows you to set or override settings related to infrastracture: plugins and reporting sinks.
 For example: Serilog logger, InfluxDb reporting sink, Ping plugin, etc.

 :::note